M. Suyanto: Education

 Suyanto founded a private university in Yogyakarta, on October 11, 1994, STMIK Amikom.
 A decade later, Universitas Amikom Yogyakarta was highlighted as a leading example for "A New Dynamic: Private Higher Education” by UNESCO at World Conference on Higher Education 2009.

-Suyanto received his PhD in economics from Airlangga University in 2007 and his Bachelor of Science degree in physics from Gadjah Mada University in 1987.
+Suyanto received his Doctor in economics from Airlangga University in 2007 and his Bachelor of Science degree in physics from Gadjah Mada University in 1987.
 He received his Master in Management from Gadjah Mada University in 1993.